Annals

 1556 Court roll Edward Holt Tenure confirmation Aligns with later survey evidence for Whitworth Holts.

-1603 Court roll James Holt Copyhold admission Shows continuity of the Whitworth branch into the 17th century.
+1603 Court roll James Holt Copyhold admission Continuity of the Whitworth branch into the 17th century.

 Date Source type Named individual(s) Nature of entry Notes